The Tegmark & Zaldarriaga Figure

 In their 2002 paper, Max Tegmark and Mattias Zaldarriaga developed a method for compressing the information from several different types of cosmological probes into constraints on the power spectrum of matter fluctuations in the universe.
 In doing so, they created one of the iconic figures in cosmology, summarizing information from a range of vastly different observations and showing these were all consistent with the predicitions from the simple ΛCDM model of cosmology.

 This repository provides a Jupyter notebook written in the Julia programming language which recreates this figure for modern data.
-The notebook, along with all dependencies pre-installed, are available as a "binder" on https://mybinder.org/, and you are one-click away from launching it:
+The notebook, along with all dependencies pre-installed, is available as a "binder" on https://mybinder.org/, so with one click you'll have everything running.

 The aim of this repository is to maintain a reproducible, readable, and easily modifiable code for producing this important and useful figure.
 Contributions are very welcome!

 To run the notebook locally, install Docker, then simply run:

 To make it so your changes to the notebook are saved, clone this repository and run the container from there with:

 git clone https://github.com/marius311/tegmark_zaldarriaga_figure cd tegmark_zaldarriaga_figure docker-compose pull # or replace "pull" with "build" to build the image locally docker-compose up